kohlschutter/junixsocket/src/site/markdown/compatibility.md

 ## Supported Architectures

-The minimum set of supported platforms and processor architectures currently is macOS and Linux x86_64.
+The minimum set of supported platforms and processor architectures currently is

+* macOS Intel 64-bit
+* Linux x86_64
+* Linux ARM 32-bit

 The native-common binaries are built on recent release versions of either platform.